 Why is the TPP Agreement Important for the United States?

-The TPP agreement is expected to address the types of issues that the United States has included in its past FTAs, such as market access for goods and services, the protection of intellectual property, strong investment protections including investor-state dispute settlement, and government procurement.
-It is also expected to establish disciplines in such new areas as competition with state-owned enterprises (SOEs), the protection of cross-border data flows, emerging issues related to intellectual property rights, and regulatory cooperation.
-The TPP countries have agreed to use the U.S. approach of negotiating services, financial services and investment commitments on a “negative list” basis (i.e., all commitments are binding on a TPP country unless it explicitly excludes itself from a commitment), which should lead to substantially increased market access opportunities for the United States.
+The TPP agreement addresses the types of issues that the United States has included in its past FTAs, such as market access for goods and services, the protection of intellectual property rights, strong investment protections including investor-state dispute settlement, and government procurement.
+It also establishes fair trade rules in such key new areas as competition with state-owned enterprises (SOEs), digital commerce and the protection of cross-border data flows, the need for stronger intellectual property protections, and regulatory cooperation.
+The TPP agreement also has the strongest labor and environmental protections of any U.S. trade agreement in history.

 How Important are the TPP Countries for U.S. Exports and Jobs?

-- The current TPP countries combined represent the largest market for U.S. goods and services exports in the world.
-Forty-five percent of U.S. goods exports went to TPP countries in 2012.
+- In 2014, the United States exported about $726 billion in goods and $178 billion in services to the current TPP countries.
+Combined, the TPP countries represent the largest market for U.S. goods and services exports in the world.
+Forty-five percent of U.S. goods exports went to TPP countries in 2014.

-- The United States exported about $598.3 billion worth of goods in 2012 and $110.8 billion worth of services in 2011 to the six TPP countries that are current FTA partners – Australia, Canada, Chile, Mexico, Peru and Singapore.
+- The United States exported about $636.1 billion worth of goods and $126.5 billion worth of services in 2014 to the six TPP countries that are current FTA partners – Australia, Canada, Chile, Mexico, Peru and Singapore.

 - The TPP will open new markets for the United States with five countries that are not current FTA partners – Brunei, Japan, Malaysia, New Zealand and Vietnam.
-The United States exported $90.8 billion in goods in 2012 and $49.1 billion in services in 2011 to these “new FTA” TPP countries.
+The United States exported $90.4 billion in goods and $51.8 billion in services in 2014 to these “new FTA” TPP countries.

-- Companies headquartered in TPP countries have invested nearly $600 billion in the United States and employ more than 1.5 million Americans.
+- Companies headquartered in TPP countries are already partners in helping grow the U.S. economy and support U.S. jobs by having invested more than $720 billion in the United States and by employing nearly 1.6 million Americans.

-For more detailed information on the TPP and the issues being negotiated, visit USTR’s TPP website at: http://www.ustr.gov/tpp.
+For more detailed information on the TPP and its benefits and importance, visit USTR’s TPP website at: http://www.ustr.gov/tpp.